 If you would prefer us not to use your personal information for profiling please let us know by contacting us.

 There are occasions when we collect and use the personal information of young people (those who are under 18 years of age) that engage with us.
 We will collect a young person’s information if a young person:

-- wants to volunteer for us, we will ask for their contact details in order to make all necessary arrangements for them to volunteer.
+- Wants to volunteer for us, we will ask for their contact details in order to make all necessary arrangements for them to volunteer.
 This includes arranging for them to go on training or managing their activities as a volunteer.
-We will also ask for sensitive information about them like any medical conditions in order to make sure we provide them with appropriate support whilst volunteering; and
+We will also ask for sensitive information about them like any medical conditions in order to make sure we provide them with appropriate support whilst volunteering.

 We take extra care to manage the information of young people.
 For example, when we collect information about a young person, we will make it very clear at the time why we are collecting this personal information and how it will be used.

 If you would like more information on how we use children’s data, please contact us.